aqib0603/Congestion-Management/README.md

 7) Using VAR Compensation: Uncomment the VAR compensation loop while comenting the lines associated for normal operation (Solve & Yearly Mode) and run
    Note: There is improved results but line has still congestion(Room for Improvement)

+This is the simple demonstration of line capacity management and solutions.
+The main part is the co-simulation of OpenDSS (An opensource powerful distrubution system simulator) with MATLAB via COM interface ability.
+OpenDSS co-simulation with MATLAB and Python is powerful tool for advanced studies in power system analysis, operation and planning with gird integration of Distributed Energy Resources